ancianoencrypto/kadena_tokens/README.md

 In the body of the PR, please include some information and rationale about the changes you're requesting.

+A Github workflow exists to help to verify the integrity of the database, fields and artworks.
+Don't forger to check the green ticks in your PR, and do the required changes when some checks don't pass.

 ## No disclaimer